About NBI Funds and managed solutions

 Complaint settlement process

-If you're not satisfied with an NBI product or investment service, you have the right to lodge a complaint and request that your issue be resolved.
-NBI will make sure that all complaints are dealt with in a fair and efficient manner.
+National Bank Investments Inc. (“NBI”) clients who are not satisfied with a product or investment service have the right to lodge a complaint and request that their issue be resolved.
+NBI will make sure that each of these complaints are dealt with in a fair and efficient manner.

 P.O.
 Box 275